 The mission of UpShift Sports Consulting is to help ambitious sporting or utilitarian brands scale themselves; To share experience, methods and motivation to get to their goals.
 To help clients face the challenges of international growth, product development and management, business process improvement, sales, branding and marketing, all to achieve their full potential.

+Finalized project.
 European Area Management, helping Boyd expand its B2B and B2C business model into the European marketplace.
+I achieved several high-quality media placements for the brand in Video, editorial and test features, with no budget beyond test product itself.

-Finalized project, in which I re-branded Velocomp, while developing B2C, B2B + OEM markets and generating notable global press exposure.
+Finalized project, in which I re-branded Velocomp, while developing B2C, B2B + OEM markets.
+My media relations generated notable global press exposure valued in hundreds of thousands of dollars.

-I have been lucky enough to have forged a professional path spanning a broad scope of roles (engineering, operations, sales, marketing, general management) in 5 countries and in 4 languages.
+I have been lucky enough to have forged a professional path spanning a broad scope of roles (engineering, operations, sales, marketing, general management, consulting) in 5 countries and in 4 languages.

 The Netherlands based UpShift Sports Consulting is my vehicle for helping others get ahead.
 I currently have room for more clients and would be eager to hear from brands with a big vision.